EdgeNet-project/edgenet-legacy-2024/docs/guides/unit_test_guides.md

 # Unit Tests

 To enhance code quality and maintainability, unit tests play a crucial role in verifying the functionality of isolated functions.
 We highly encourage and appreciate contributions of unit tests to EdgeNet.
 Please feel free to contribute by adding unit tests to the codebase.
-You can find some of the references and guide in this document.
+You can find some of the references and guides in this document.

 ## What are Unit Tests?
 Unit testing is an essential part of software development in Go.
 It helps ensure the reliability and correctness of individual units of code.
 This document provides guidelines for writing effective unit tests in Go to enhance the quality and maintainability of your project.